Azuro-protocol/LiquidityTree/README.md

 ## Liquidity withdrawal
 Called by **```function nodeWithdrawLiquidity(uint48 leaf) public```** Under the hood:
-1. search for "most updated parent" of the leaf
+1. Search for "most updated parent" of the leaf
-2. leaf's amount value updating from the "most updated parent" (recursevly from parent to child)
+2. leaf's amount value updating from the "most updated parent" (recursively from parent to child)
-3. full liquidity withdraw from the leaf, updating all parent nodes from the leaf to the root node.
+3. full liquidity withdrawal from the leaf, updating all parent nodes from the leaf to the root node.

 ```shell
 nodeWithdrawLiquidity(4)